 - by train: 3.5 hours–cost about $34

-The Skytrax web site is great for determining what airlines to use and avoid.
-When planning my next trip, I learned from this website that Turkish Airlines was a very good airline, so I was more open to stopping over in Istanbul.
-Actually, the lounge in the Turkish airport is one of the BEST in the world.
+The Skytrax website is great for determining what airlines to use and avoid.
+When planning a previous trip, I learned from this website that Turkish Airlines was a very good airline, so I was more open to stopping over in Istanbul.
+Actually, the lounge in the Turkish airport was rated one of the BEST in the world.
 It has a pool table and other unique amenities in the lounge.
 Flyer’s reviews are chock full of information about each airline’s lounges and seats and service in economy and business.

-I like it because it will tell you how much you will save if you go on alternative days
+I like the Google Flights app because it will tell you how much you will save if you go on alternative days.

 Great app to organize all your trip details (flight, hotel, car rentals, etc).
 When you email your trip confirmations to a personalized email address (after registering), Tripit creates daily itineraries.
 You can also access your itinerary through your laptop and tablet and can email your itinerary to family/friends.

 One of my favourite apps!
 No internet connection needed to read articles, see webpages or watch videos on your iPhone or iPad once you have saved them.
 Great for when you are on a plane with no Wifi.

 Your personal magazine that compiles articles and news based on your interests and preferences.

 LOVE this app because it can find restaurants, banks, coffee shops, hospitals, hotels, parking, movie theatres, etc near where you are.

 While not perfect, Google Translate is pretty good and you can quickly switch back and forth between English and French (or any language that you choose).